BillySwaggyKidy/React-Spring_Library_Reservation_System/README.md

 You can find the following commands:
 * `mvn spring-boot:run -Pdev`: start the spring boot server
 * `./mvnw compile`: build the application with the frontend assets ready
-* `./mvnw test`: runs the unit tests in your project
+* `./mvnw test -Ptest | mvn test -Ptest`: runs the unit tests in your project
-* `./mvnw package`: compiles the source code, runs the tests, and then packages the compiled code into a distributable format, such as a JAR or WAR file
+* `./mvnw clean package -DskipTests`: compiles the source code, runs the tests, and then packages the compiled code into a distributable format, such as a JAR or WAR file
 * `./mvnw install`: performs everything that package does, and then installs the built package (e.g., JAR/WAR) into the local Maven repository

 **Vite frontend (src/main/client):**